julien-h/scripts/README.md

 - **low_level_keyboard_hook.py**: an implementation of LowLevelKeyboardHook for Windows DLL, use it to listen to keyboard events
 - **nightlight.py**: functions to open the nightlight settings on Windows and send input to it
 - **nightlight_hotkey.py**: implement a hotkey to change nightlight settings; does so by listening to keyboard input

+## Disclaimer

+I have since switched to Linux and haven't published my new set of scripts, yet.
+Send me a mail if you want to see them on Github.